QualiSystemsLab/Jira-Integration/README.md

 End the sandbox:
 ![](screenshots/teardown.png)

-The quarantine handler in the sandbox quarantines DUT 2 and calls the Jira quarantine handler, which creates a new Jira issue:
+The resource quarantine service in the sandbox quarantines DUT 2 and calls the Jira quarantine handler service, which creates a new Jira issue:
 ![](screenshots/jira_issue_created.png)

 New issue in Jira: